boapeca/QA-Fundamental_Project/README.md

  * As an user I want to be able to able to generate multiple Game Suggestions.(Read)
  * As an user I want to be able to add Game Suggestions on my profile.
 (Create)
  * As an user I want to be able to delete Game Suggestions on my profile.(Delete)
- * As an user I want to be able to mark Games on my profile as complete.
+ * As an user I want to be able to edit Games on my profile as complete.
 (Update)
  * As an user I want to be able to edit my name/password on my profile.

 ### MoSCoW Prioritisation